Costa Rica hero image

 How Churches Use Costa Rica

-• San José congregations partnering on education, trafficking prevention, and discipleship in urban neighborhoods
+• San José partnerships focused on education, trafficking prevention, and discipleship in urban neighborhoods

-• Monteverde cloud forest retreats with canopy worship, sustainability lessons, and donor appreciation dinners
+• Monteverde cloud forest retreats with worship, sustainability learning, and donor appreciation dinners

-• Pacific coastal sabbath (Manuel Antonio, Jacó, Guanacaste) to rest, snorkel, surf, and capture stories before returning home
+• Pacific coastal sabbath in Manuel Antonio, Jacó, or Guanacaste for rest, water activities, and story capture before returning home

 What Works Well

-• 7–9 day itineraries linking San José ministry with one rainforest destination and a coastal sabbath
+• 7–9 day itineraries that pair San José ministry with one rainforest destination and one coastal sabbath block

-• Morning worship/teaching windows in mission compounds, jungle pavilions, or beachfront venues before service projects
+• Morning worship and teaching windows in mission compounds, jungle pavilions, or beachfront venues before service projects

-• Climate-aware pacing with hydration, indoor rest in the afternoons, and evening debrief to process impact
+• Climate-aware pacing with hydration, indoor rest in the afternoon, and evening debriefs to process impact

-• Fundraising moments: rooftop worship in San José, hot spring testimony night, canopy devotion, and sunset catamaran cruise for donors
+• Fundraising moments: rooftop worship in San José, hot spring testimony night, canopy devotion, and sunset catamaran donor gatherings

 We coordinate safe lodging, transportation, and ministry partners so pastors can focus on shepherding teams, honoring donors, and caring for creation.